jeremydbean/tocGPT/README.md

 sudo chmod -R 777 tocGPT
 sudo chmod a+rwx -R tocGPT

+## ToC 2026 login branding
+The connection greeting now features a colorful Times of Chaos (ToC) 2026 banner that keeps the classic logo while calling out the modernized toolset.
+Enable ANSI colors in your MUD client to see the full rainbow treatment on login.

 ## Docker usage
 You can build and run the MUD inside a portable Docker container that exposes the game port on all interfaces.
 The steps below cover a brand-new install of macOS, Windows, and Ubuntu, followed by common Docker commands for building and running the container anywhere.